It’s free with no obligation to hire

 He can put the price he really charges.
 He came and did the work and then charged me double of what was on his bid.....
 Really upset about that.
-He should have put what he charges then I would have decided a different way...Jun 15, 2018VerifiedEvan M.'s reply
+He should have put what he charges then I would have decided a different way...Jun 15, 2018VerifiedCertifiedmactech.com's reply

 We charge $75 per hour.
 This is made very clear on our page.
 I’m working with thumbtack to fix the instant match process to avoid this confusion in the future.
 This job took just over 90 minutes and all tasks were completed perfectly.
 90 minute jobs are billed two hours which the client payed without complaint at the end of the job in this case.
 2 hour minimum unless I’ve specified otherwise.

 - What should the customer know about your pricing (e.g., discounts, fees)?IT support can be broken down into two categories.
 Break/Fix support and ongoing routine/infrastructure work.
 Training is a third and separate category.
 Break/Fix support is billed by the hour.
-Almost all break/fix jobs take two or more hours so minimums are usually never an issue, but because of the logistics of providing on-site support in Los Angeles 2 hour minimums are enforced for on-site work.
-A very small number exceptions can be made but only for certain jobs within 10 miles of 90034.
+Almost all break/fix jobs take two or more hours so minimums are usually never an issue, but because of the logistics of providing on-site support in Los Angeles 2 hour minimums are enforced for on-site work. *** I will also bill one hour for Instant Match jobs once I’ve verified the details of the work required.
 Infrastructure and routine IT work is also billed hourly but more firm estimates are possible in this area of IT in terms of billable hours.
 These can be evaluated on a case by case basis of course.
 Training is an area where much more firm hourly estimates can be given as we outline precisely which areas will be covered.

 - What is your typical process for working with a new customer?There are cases where IT work can be provided without meeting face to face via remote support and these cases are increasing in frequency however in most cases new customer meetings are face to face at the site of the work to be performed.
 Generally you'll see me with my kit containing networking, iPad, computer, and my laptop bag prepared to do anything from installing a brand new Ethernet network to the tiny USB drive I have containing the latest version of OS X. I arrive ready for any level of IT project.